karengcecena/MyViews/README.md

 ## Features

-Check out [MyViews](https://youtu.be/uvLiHigX4Fg) on youtube for a tutorial of MyViews.
+Check out [MyViews](https://youtu.be/uvLiHigX4Fg) on youtube for a tutorial of its features.

 ## About the Developer